Date Power Bars. Homemade

-Have you ever taken the time to read the ingredient list in some commercial brands of power bars?
+Have you ever taken the time to read the ingredient list in most commercial brands of power bars?

-By contrast, just look at this lineup of ingredients: Why even bother shopping for snacks, if ten minutes of work will get you dozens of these scrumptious power bars?
+By contrast, just look at this lineup of ingredients in my date power bars: Why even bother shopping for snacks, if ten minutes of work will get you dozens of these scrumptious power bars?
 Each one is like having a meal: You just can’t miss!
 When I am on the road, they are my best friends.
-They keep very well, in a tin or in the freezer, no need to wipe them all out, so behave please!
+They keep very well, in a tin or in the freezer, no need to wipe them all out, so behave yourself please, and save some for later, and for your buddies!
+I know it’s hard to keep your hands off these treats, but the freezer is always great help.
+Talk about the perfect back to school treats!

 - 4 cups soft and plump pitted dates, packed (about 1 ½ pounds)